AdvancedRx Project Plan · Updated 2026-06-11

 • FirstName, MiddleName, LastName, Patient_Memo__c

-• Phone fields (Phone, MobilePhone, HomePhone, OtherPhone, SecondaryPhone__c) — formatted to exactly 10 digits or rejected
+• Phone fields (Phone, MobilePhone) — formatted to exactly 10 digits or rejected

-5 active phone-format VRs require exactly 10 digits.
+7 active phone-format VRs.
+The patient path writes Phone + MobilePhone (the Primary_/Secondary_Phone rules target prescriber fields).
+No SecondaryPhone__c field exists.
 Service uses a PhoneFormatter helper.
 Don't insert Contact yourself — Health Cloud does it.

 HealthCloudGA__EhrPatient__c